Immer77/Immer77/README.md

 - 👋 Hi, I’m @Immer77
 - 👀 I’m interested in ...
-Scripting, Network, Servers.
+Programming, Scripting, Network, Servers.
 - 🌱 I’m currently learning ...
 Java, Python, C#, CCNA, PENTESTING, in general Data science topics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---
 Immer77/Immer77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.